Home/Nutritional Comparison

 Buckwheat bread is a gluten-free alternative made from buckwheat flour, known for its nutty flavor and dense texture.
 It is rich in nutrients and provides a good source of fiber and protein.

-Buckwheat bread is high in antioxidants, which can help reduce inflammation and lower the risk of chronic diseases.
+Buckwheat bread is high in antioxidants, which help combat oxidative stress and may reduce the risk of chronic diseases.

 It is a good source of plant-based protein, making it an excellent choice for vegetarians and vegans.